 Search Engine Optimization (SEO) is the process of showing search engines that your post (or web page) is a great answer to someone’s search and should be near the top of that list.
 It’s all about choosing 1-2 keywords (phrases that someone might type into Google) and using them strategically throughout your post.

 Choose your keywords carefully.
 The way you describe something (“good deals on footwear”) might be different from how someone will search for it at Google (“cheap men’s shoes”).
-Try running potential keywords through the Google AdWords Keyword Tool.
+Try running potential keywords through the Google AdWords Keyword Planner.
 Ideally, you want phrases with a lot of searches but low competition.

 Search engines consider everything on the page, but they give special weight to: